hpcleuven/VscDocumentation/source/access/mfa_guide.rst

 .. note::
    If you start your agent in this way, it is only accessible within the context of your current shell.
-If you want to connect with NoMachine NX, you should also start your NoMachine client from within this shell.
+If you want to connect with NoMachine NX, you should also start your NoMachine client from within this shell via the ``nxplayer`` command.
 Otherwise it will not be able to access the MFA certificate stored in your agent.

 (to kill the agent use ``eval "$(ssh-agent -k)"``)